bestiejs/benchmark.js/README.md

 # Benchmark.js

-A [robust](http://calendar.perfplanet.com/2010/bulletproof-javascript-benchmarks/ "Bulletproof JavaScript benchmarks") benchmarking library that works on nearly all JavaScript platforms, supports high-resolution timers, and returns statistically significant results.
+A [robust](http://calendar.perfplanet.com/2010/bulletproof-javascript-benchmarks/ "Bulletproof JavaScript benchmarks") benchmarking library that works on nearly all JavaScript platforms<sup><a name="fnref1" href="#fn1">1</a></sup>, supports high-resolution timers, and returns statistically significant results.
 As seen on [jsPerf](http://jsperf.com/).

+## BestieJS

+Benchmark.js is part of the BestieJS *"Best in Class"* module collection.
+This means we promote solid browser/environment support, ES5 precedents, unit testing, and plenty of documentation.

 ## Documentation